rossmassey-moodtracker/.github/profile/README.md

 This application will let users log their mood.

-It will display metrics and predictors about their logged mood (for fun), showing how it correlates to things such as weather.
+It will eventually display metrics and predictors about their logged mood (for fun), showing how it correlates to things such as weather.

 ## Repos